barbazul/1kfa/mod_guide_gm.md

 Try to keep up the excitement and pace of play with your GM moves, but also know that it's ok to invest a little in making them significant and to pause for a second to think through some repercussions.
-Will the move you make drive the story toward your next point in the *Good Bank*?
+Will the move you make drive the story toward your next *Journey point*?

 Note that the move you execute in play may actually overlap multiple moves on this list.
 That's ok, creating honest fictional responses sometimes